annkissam/akd/docs/Walkthrough.md

 ## Prelude

 Elixir has been one of the fastest growing programming languages for past three years.
-Although there are a lot resources/tools that help you develop in elixir, there aren't many that do elixir deployments or even talk about it.
-There are packages which help us with elixir deployments, but they take too long to set up (even for a simple app).
+Although there exist many resources and tools that can help with Elixir development, there aren't many geared toward performing Elixir application deployments.
+Furthermore, (at the time of writing) the handful of packages that do exist to assist with Elixir deployments are fairly procedurally involved-- even for the most simple of applications--and leave something to be desired for those eager to make the most efficient use of their time.

-In this walkthrough we will be covering the basics of elixir deployments and how we can make them easier with Annkissam's deployment package: `akd`.
+In this walkthrough we will be covering the basics of Elixir deployments and how we can make them easier with Annkissam's deployment package: `akd`.

-Akd, in its purest form, is a way of executing a list of Operations on a remote (or local) machine.
-It comes with DSLs which makes it easier to define a pipeline of those operations and what to do then any of those operations fail.
-If you have used the ruby gem `capistrano`, this will look familier.
+Akd, in its purest form, is a way of executing a list of operations on a remote (or local) machine.
+Akd provides an intuitive DSL that allows developers to easily define a pipeline consisting of a set of these operations along with corresponding, remedial operations, in the event that one or more of the primary pipeline operations fails.
+If you have experience with the Ruby gem `capistrano`, Akd should feel familiar.

+Akd's primary goal is twofold:
-Akd's responsibility is to give developers the ability to write those operations using the elixir interface and provide a standard way to do deployments using tools like `distillery` or `docker`.
-We will talk more about akd as we go further in this walkthrough.
+- to provide developers with the ability to easily compose a series of deloyment operations using the Elixir programming language, and
+- to standardize the way in which Elixir application deployments (using tools like `distillery` or `docker`) are performed.

+We will talk more about Akd as we proceed through this walkthrough.

 ## How does Akd work?